Dhee-codes/rock-paper-scissors/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for full details.